 Manitoulin Island is your vacation solution.
-We can offer a quality holiday at a reasonable price.
-We can fill your valuable time with interesting experiences and because virtually all of our tourism businesses are owner operated by folks who work hard for their own living, we can appreciate the fact that you are thinking of spending your money on Manitoulin Island.
+We offer a quality holiday at a reasonable price.
+We will fill your valuable time with interesting experiences and because virtually all of our tourism businesses are owner operated by folks who work hard for their own living, we can appreciate the fact that you are thinking of spending your money on Manitoulin Island.

 Manitoulin is very accessible.
 We sit here where the Niagara escarpment meets the Canadian Shield, an island, at the top of Georgian Bay and Lake Huron.
 We are a handy change of scene for people coming from all directions.

 Everyone needs a break…a change of scene…a vacation every so often to rest tired bodies, regain perspective and renew lagging spirits.
 This is more true today than ever.

 You can enjoy a lot about Manitoulin for free.
 Manitoulin communities have beautiful public beaches, often accompanied by parks and playgrounds.
 Hiking trails meander through the Manitoulin landscape.
 Manitoulin has a great many quiet roads, ideal for an exploratory “drive in the country” or cycling adventure and miles of varied and spectacular shoreline waiting for the kayaker, canoeist or boater.